Resetting the relationship between local and national government. Read our Local Government White Paper

 What are the implications?

-The landline switchover has serious implications for adult social care due to the connectivity of telecare devices such as fall monitors to the new line.
-Also, for vulnerable residents who may not have an internet connection or mobile phone, digital landlines cannot carry a power connection so in the event of a power cut they will not work.
+PSTN: The landline switchover has serious implications for adult social care due to the connectivity of telecare devices such as fall monitors to the new line.
+Also, for residents who may not have an internet connection or mobile phone, fibre landlines cannot carry a power connection so in the event of a power cut they will not work.

 Both telecoms and mobile network providers should contact residents ahead of time if they will be impacted, but we’d encourage anyone who is unsure to check themselves directly with their providers.